 - 1. Event (including on-site and off-site adverse event reports, injuries, side effects, breaches of confidentiality, deaths, or other problems) that occurs any time during or after the research study, which in the opinion of the principal investigator: - a.
 Involve harm to one or more subjects or others, or placed one or more subjects or others at increased risk of harm - b.
 Unexpected (An event is "unexpected" when its specificity and severity are not accurately reflected in the informed consent document.) - c.
 Related to the research procedures (An event is "related to the research procedures" if in the opinion of the principal investigator, it was more likely than not to be caused by the research procedures or if it is more likely that not that the event affects the rights and welfare of current participants) - 2.
 Information that indicates a change to the risks or potential benefits of the research, in terms of severity or frequency.
 For example: - a.
 An interim analysis indicates that participants have a lower rate of response to treatment than initially expected - b.
 Safety monitoring indicates that a particular side effect is more severe, or more frequent than initially expected - c.
 A paper is published from another study that shows that an arm of the research study is of no therapeutic value - 3.
 Change in FDA labeling or withdrawal from marketing of a drug, device, or biologic used in a research protocol. - 4.
 Change to the protocol taken without prior IRB review to an eliminate apparent immediate hazard to a research participant - 5.
-Incarceration of a participant - 6.
-Event that requires prompt reporting to the sponsor - 7.
-Complaint of a participant when the complaint indicates unexpected risks or cannot be resolved by the research team - 8.
-Protocol violation (meaning an accidental or unintentional change to the IRB approved protocol) that placed one or more participants at increased risk, or has the potential to occur again. - 9.
+Incarceration of a participant in a study for which the IRB did not previously approve inclusion of prisoners or incarcerated individuals - 6.
+Continuation of a participant in a clinical intervention after the participant becomes pregnant, and the IRB did not previously approve inclusion of pregnant women in the study. - 7.
+Event that requires prompt reporting to the sponsor - 8.
+Complaint of a participant when the complaint indicates unexpected risks or cannot be resolved by the research team

+- 9. Protocol violation (meaning an accidental or unintentional change to the IRB approved protocol) that placed one or more participants at increased risk, or has the potential to occur again. - 10.
 Unanticipated adverse device effect (Any serious adverse effect on health or safety or any life-threatening problem or death caused by, or associated with, a device, if that effect, problem, or death was not previously identified in nature, severity, or degree of incidence in the investigational plan or application (including a supplementary plan or application), or any other unanticipated serious problem associated with a device that relates to the rights, safety, or welfare of subjects.)